bcid/tippy/README.md

 The following **additional** features are implemented:

-- [ ] Gives users the option to split the bill
+- [X] Users have the option to split the bill however they like

 ## Video Walkthrough